bugsnag/bugsnag-unity/CONTRIBUTING.md

   - [ ] Ensure the example app sends the correct error for each type on macOS
   - [ ] Ensure the example app sends the correct error for each type on Android
   - [ ] Ensure the example app sends the correct error for each type on WebGL
+  - [ ] Ensure the example app sends the correct error for each type on Windows
   - [ ] Archive the iOS app and validate the bundle type
+  - [ ] Archive the Mac app and validate the bundle type
   - [ ] Generate a signed APK for Android
 - [ ] Do the installation instructions work when creating an example app from scratch?
 - [ ] Are PRs open on the docs site for any new feature changes or version numbers?